PetteriLeivo/HealthInfo/README.md

 pod install

-to run on iOS emulator on Mac
+to run on iOS emulator on Mac:

 npx react-native run-ios